 Experiments

 To begin, we perform a set of benchmark comparisons on different datasets between SGD, conjugate gradients, and sparse Gaussian processes trained with variational inference.
 For conjugate gradients, we use partial-pivoted-Cholesky-based preconditioning in all cases, except those where it makes performance worse.
 We compare these algorithms in terms of test error and negative log-likelihood.
-These include small datasets NN in the tens of thousands, and a large dataset with NN around 2 million.
+These include small datasets in the tens of thousands, and a large dataset with around 2 million.
 Details are given in the paper.

 From the results, shown below, we see that performance significantly depends on noise.
 In the standard regime, conjugate gradients tends to performs the best until a certain point when SGD starts to work better.
 In the low-noise regime, in contrast, SGD reliably outperforms conjugate gradients and sparse Gaussian processes.
 This shows that SGD, in spite of being quite dissimilar from standard approaches, can be a competitive algorithm.